bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 image: /images/radek/tuning.jpg
 ---

-In the [previous post](https://brightinventions.pl/blog/charts-on-android-1/) I did show you how to make basic setup of android linear chart using [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library.
-Now I'll show you some features I found usefull.
+In the [previous post](https://brightinventions.pl/blog/charts-on-android-1/) I did show you how to make a basic setup of Android linear chart using [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library.
+Now I'll show you some features I found useful.

 ![tuning](/images/radek/tuning.jpg)

-## Custom tap chart event handling
+## Custom handling of chart tap event

-Library provides default highlight values flow on tap or drag.
+The library provides default highlight values behavior on tap or drag.
 You may want to handle it by yourself, so get familiar with `OnChartValueSelectedListener`.
 It contains 2 methods:
 - `onNothingSelected`
 - `onValueSelected`

-`onValueSelected` provides `Entry` object which gives you access to the data, that is `FoodSearch` in our case.
+`onValueSelected` provides `Entry` object which gives you an access to the data, that is `FoodSearch` in our case.
 Let's  use it to something simple, like displaying some info in the toast, to see how it works:

 ``` kotlin
 lineChart.isHighlightPerTapEnabled = true